 To prevent the release of directory information, the student must obtain a request form from the Office of the Registar no later than the tenth day of the semester (fifth day of Summer Session 2).
 Such requests for nondisclosure will be honored so long as the student is continuously enrolled or unless he/she sooner revokes the request in writing.

-A card is non-transferable and does not authorize me to obligate the University of Illinois in any way.
+· A card is non-transferable and does not obligate the University of Illinois in any way.

-I am responsible for paying any replacement fee when an ID card is lost, stolen, confiscated, or intentionally damaged, or when any information is changed at my request.
+· I am responsible for paying any fee to replace my card when it is lost, stolen, confiscated, or damaged.
+I am also to pay when information on my card is changed at my request.